jamonholmgren/ProMotion/README.md

 # Changelog

+## Version 2.6.0

+This release includes a few new features and bugfixes and is backwards compatible with all 2.x releases.

+* PR #773 Add a `on_continue_user_activity` delegate method
+* PR #766 Fix nav_bar_button class method
+* Other minor bugfixes and documentation updates

 ## Version 2.5.0

 This release includes some new features and bugfixes and is backwards compatible with all 2.x releases.